sheinamara/Dinomite/README.md

 1/16: DEMO!!!
 Discussed next steps in class and the implementation of a NonDino abstract class.

 1/17: Began creating and extending the abstract class that we discussed in detail from yesterday.

+1/18: Deleted certain variables and methods from Cactus.java, Pterodactyl.java, and Coin.java in order to extend a broader abstract class, ultimately making World.java better and easier.
+It will also make class hierarchy more logical.
+Submitted edited prototype.